 Read More

-Wachs has brought elegance, passion and a golden tone to the Chapman orchestra, and has infused the OC Youth Symphony with precision and grace.
+Wachs has brought elegance, passion and a golden tone to The Chapman Orchestra, and has infused the OC Youth Symphony with precision and grace.
 Think of him as Orange County’s Dudamel.

 Read More

-Orange County Register,
+Orange County Register

 During the presentation portion of the program, Koshak was named music director emeritus of the ensemble and Daniel Alfred Wachs… his heir